NoahMarconi/grant-contracts/README.md

 All test specs are found in the root [test](./test/)  directory.

 The [shared](./test/shared/) directory contains general [helpers](./test/shared/helpers.ts) and tests intended to be reused multiple times.
-For example, testing that the constructor properly initialized the `BaseGrant` state should be tested for each grant variant; these tests are found in [BaseGrantConstructor.ts](./test/shared/BaseGrantConstructor.ts).
+For example, testing that the constructor properly initialized the `BaseGrant` state should be take place for every grant variant; these tests are found in [BaseGrantConstructor.ts](./test/shared/BaseGrantConstructor.ts).

 ## scripts